 - Identity fraud reaches new highs with 189,108 cases recorded

-- Over 60s and under 21s increasingly targeted age groups,more than 33,000 over-60s were the victim of identity fraud
+- People over 60 and the under 21s increasingly targeted age groups, more than 33,000 over-60s were the victim of identity fraud

 - 2018 there have been 323,660 reported instances of Fraud in the UK

 Some adults in the UK can be especially vulnerable to fraud and financial abuse, with a little knowledge you can protect yourself from financial abuse and we set out in this blog some guidelines to help prevent fraud from happening to you or a loved one.

 Here are our ten guideline points to help stop fraud